 if you’ve yet to explore the Sperrins, get them on your to-visit list.
 They straddle the Tyrone and Derry border and are the largest mountain range in Ireland.

 43. The Rossbeigh Hill Loop Walk (Kerry)

 The Rossbeigh Hill Loop Walk is one of the finest walking trails Ireland has to offer.
-On a clear day, the views out over Rossbeigh Strand and the surrounding countryside are out of this world.
+On a clear day, the views out over Rossbeigh Beach and the surrounding countryside are out of this world.

 I’m currently sat in a very grey little housing estate in Dublin looking at the photo above.. it’s giving me serious FOMO (the fear of missing out…).

 This walk can take between 3 and 4 hours depending on pace, and it offers a magnificent view out over the surrounding countryside.